Alessandro Del Piero: Goal celebrations

 In his later career, after scoring a goal, Del Piero often celebrated by running to the touchline in front of the fans with his arms out-stretched, and sticking out his tongue, in a similar manner to Michael Jordan, also frequently leaping into the air with a raised fist towards the sky, or sliding onto his knees whilst passionately chanting to the crowd.
 Del Piero also performed a back-flip goal celebration in a 2008 UEFA Champions League match against Zenit, and he also pointed up at the sky after scoring on certain occasions, to dedicate a goal to his late father, such as when he scored against Bari during the 2000–01 season, and Mexico at the 2002 World Cup.

 Outside football

 Personal life

 Del Piero is married to Sonia Amoruso and the two have been together since 1999 and married in 2005.
-They have three children, son Tobias (born 2007), daughter Dorotea (born 2009), and son Sasha (born 2010).
+They have three children, born in 2007, 2009, and 2010.

 When the Olympic Flame for the 2006 Winter Olympics passed through Turin, Del Piero was a torchbearer.
 He has an interest in sports outside of football, particularly basketball, and in turn has gained fans outside of football; sport icons such as NBA star Steve Nash and cyclist Eddy Merckx have stated that they are fans of Del Piero.